tldr-pages/tldr/pages/common/git-effort.md

 `git effort -- --since='{{last month}}'`

-- Display files committed to, from specific chosen files, showing commits and active days:
+- Display only the specified file or directory, showing commits and active days:

 `git effort {{path/to/file_or_directory}}`